tomasbjerre/violations-gradle-plugin/README.md

  * Report violations in the build log.
  * Optionally fail the build depending on violations found.

-A snipped of the output may look like this:
+A snippet of the output may look like this:
 ```
 ...
 Summary of se/bjurr/violations/lib/example/OtherClass.java